tuskyapp/Tusky/doc/ViewModelInterface.md

 ### Modelling success and failure for fallible actions

-A fallible action should have models that capture success and failure information, and be included in the UI state.
+A fallible action should have models capturing success and failure information, and be communicated to the UI.

 > Note: Infallible actions, by definition, neither succeed or fail, so
 > there is no need to model those states for them.